State and Local Climate and Energy Program

 Project Timeline: February 2011 – January 2014

 The Duluth Energy Efficiency Program (DEEP) continues to increase residential energy efficiency through home retrofit projects.
-DEEP completed energy efficiency upgrades for 145 homes, took the first steps in retrofitting multifamily buildings, and is developing the Duluth One-Stop Energy Shop.
-At the One-Stop Energy Shop, homeowners can get energy scores, sign up for audits, obtain referrals to other community energy programs, receive financial and technical counseling, get assistance on bidding out home energy improvements, borrow energy testing equipment, and attend community education classes.
-The City has also continued the DEEP media campaign using bus signs, billboards, magazine and newspaper ads, and radio segments.
-The City launched a retailer education and partnership program in which staff members of stores selling home improvement materials and appliances were trained on energy efficiency.
-The DEEP Program was also able to apply its project management system to federal disaster response for flooding that occurred in June 2012.
-Duluth is working with another EPA Climate Showcase Community, the Clinton Climate Initiative of Arkansas, to explore the potential of replicating their HEAL (Home Energy Affordable Loan) program.
+DEEP has completed energy efficiency upgrades for 697 single-family homes and 11 multi-family buildings to date.
+DEEP has focused on providing energy retrofit assistance to households affected by a flood that occurred in June 2012, and the City of Duluth has incorporated the Duluth Energy Efficiency Standards into the rebuilding efforts.
+Additionally, DEEP is developing the Duluth One-Stop Energy Shop, where homeowners can get energy scores, sign up for audits, obtain referrals to other community energy programs, receive financial and technical counseling, get assistance on bidding out home energy improvements, borrow energy testing equipment, and attend community education classes.
+The City has continued the DEEP media campaign using bus signs, billboards, magazine and newspaper ads, and radio segments.
+The City is also conducting more targeted outreach to involve individuals in DEEP based on their association with organizations, churches, and employers.
+Duluth is collaborating with local utilities to implement a pilot incentive program for multi-family buildings.
+The City is also working with another EPA Climate Showcase Community partner, the Clinton Climate Initiative of Arkansas, to replicate their HEAL (Home Energy Affordable Loan) program.

 Making Energy Affordable for All Duluth Residents